Destination Wedding Photography Tips

 Why would a couple want to pay for and book a wedding photographer that doesn't already live in the area?
 It could be for a number of reasons including;

-From the moment you have been booked you should kick into gear and research everything you can about the couple, their family, the schedule of the day/s events, the venues and surrounding areas and make sure you can get there.
+From the moment you have been booked you should kick into gear and research everything you can.
+Learn about couple, their family, the schedule of the day/s events, the venues and surrounding areas.
+Make sure you can get there.

 Once you have received your deposit, use it immediately to book flights, hotel accommodation and car hire.